lgarreta/ecuapassdocs-creador/README.md

 - Custom user management

 ## LOG
+22/03: r0.730.
+Removed autosave.
+Fixed max chars for obs.
+16/03: r0.721.
+Added autosave.
+Removed preliminar button.
+One form template for all documents.
 15/03: r0.720.
 Modified links to open in new tabs.
 Improved DB scrips for load data to DB.
 04/03: r0.712.
 Transformig doc models to derived from base class.
-Creating scrips for inserting PDFs" 01/03: r0.711.
+Creating scrips for inserting PDFs 01/03: r0.711.
 Creating scripts for inserting documents from PDFs into DB.
 28/02: r0.710.
 Fixed Cartaporte PDF/PNG and inputs.
 28/02: Added scripts for database inicialization